 The type of dog breed for a service dog differs according to the task at hand.
 For example, small dogs like Pomeranians are not physically equipped enough to assist a person with physical disabilities.
 At the same time, the size of the dog is also highly considered since service dogs are always needed by their owners in public spaces.
 The dogs have to be comfortable and can move freely without difficulty.

 It has been established that dogs have a greater sense of smell than humans, and this is why they make great allergy detection service dogs.
 These types of service dogs are trained to detect the odor of allergens so they can alert their owners of the potential health risk.
 Most people have very sensitive food allergies to a point that some go into anaphylactic shock once exposed.
 This is particularly true for most young kids with severe allergies, hence why allergy detection service dogs are commonly paired with young children.

 Similar to allergy detection dogs, autism service dogs are also commonly paired with children with autism.
 An autism service dog’s role is to provide comfort during social gatherings in case people on the autism spectrum have a hard time connecting or reading social cues.
 The dogs are also trained to keep children with autism from running off— the dogs can easily track them if that ever happens.

 Since individuals diagnosed with ADHD or ADD have difficulty staying organized and focused, adopting a service dog can help alleviate those troubles.
-Caring for a dog requires tedious tasks and schedules that must be followed to ensure your pet’s happiness and health.
-Once people with ADHD start to adapt these said routines, it will help with their concentration.
+Caring for a dog requires tedious tasks and schedules that must be followed to ensure the pet’s happiness and health.
+Once children and adults with ADHD start to adapt these said routines, it will help with their concentration.

-The service dogs can also help with the hyperactivity by simply playing with them until one tires out.
+The service dogs can also help with the hyperactivity.
+Children can simply play with the dogs, which is therapeutical in nature.

 Diabetic Alert Dogs